Yue Yang

 Chapel Hill, NC, 27599

 My research interests lie in Robotics, Machine Learning (ML), and their application in Human-Robot Interaction (HRI).
-My desired research directions include but not limited to:
+I am passionate about solving the following research questions:

 I believe in Slow Science.